 To date, 38 high-school students visited Japan through these programs.

 University of Western Australia

 Since 2008, Mitsui & Co.
 Australia has contributed to education in partnership with the UWA Business School.

 Every year, Mitsui & Co.
 Australia hosts a Boardroom Luncheon with a group of students from UWA Business School at our Perth office.
 We provide an overview of our business activities and facilitate a Q&A over lunch in our boardroom.
-Senior management from group companies such as Mitsui Iron Ore Corporation, Mitsui Iron Ore Development, Mitsui E&P Australia, Shark Bay Salt and Plum Grove attend the lunch.
+Senior management from group companies such as Mitsui Iron Ore Corporation, Mitsui Iron Ore Development, Mitsui E&P Australia and Shark Bay Salt attend the lunch.

 Japanese Education in Regional Queensland